dgerosa/filltex/README.md

 Unfortunatelly, you can't use `filltex` to cite `filltex`, because [The Journal of Open Source Software](http://joss.theoj.org/) is not indexed by either ADS or INSPIRE.
 Ironic, uh?

-## Intro

-What happens when you compile a LaTex file?
-How's bibliography handled?

-  1. Run `pdflatex` and all requested citation keys are dumped into a `.aux` file.
-  2. You **should** have the required entries in you `.bib` file.
-  3. Run `bibtex`, which looks for citations inside the `.bib` file and writes the results into a `.bbl`.
-  4. Run `pdflatex` again, which processes the `.bbl` into the compiled paper, and dumps the citation records into `.aux`.
-  5. Finally run `pdflatex` again, which puts the correct citation records into the paper.

-The commands you need to run are: `pdflatex`, `bibtex`, `pdflatex`, `pdflatex`.
-These, of course can be put into a script or a makefile and done in one goal.
-`filltex` is meant to automatically solve the second point as well: look for citations on [ADS](http://adsabs.harvard.edu), [INSPIRE](http://inspirehep.net) or both.

-So, here is the deal:

-  - The `fillbib` python script queries both databases and create/update a `.bib` file without getting each record manually.
-  - The `filltex` bash script put everything together to go from a `.tex` (and no `.bib`) into a `.pdf`.
-  - I also provide [TexShop](http://pages.uoregon.edu/koch/texshop) engines for mac users

-Of course, all of this works if your citations are specified in the [ADS](http://adsabs.harvard.edu) or [INSPIRE](http://inspirehep.net) format, e.g. `\cite{2016PhRvL.116f1102A}`, `\cite{Abbott:2016blz}`.
-If you use your personal keys `\cite{amazing_paper}`there's no way to get them from a database.

 ## Installation